A closer look: Nasal Mites in Dogs

 While not deadly, nasal mites can cause dogs to develop a number of symptoms that reduce quality of life.
 Due to the contagious nature of the condition, prompt medical attention is critical in reducing the spread to other dogs.

 Nasal mites are not likely to be life threatening.
 Left untreated, the population of mites could grow large enough to block the airways making it difficult to breathe.
-Symptoms of airway obstruction may include:

 Note: signs of respiratory distress are an emergency requiring immediate veterinary attention.